-Now, the client is busy with proof of concept testing in order to gather their potential users’ feedback, and define what functionality the MVP they’re going to prepare soon will need to necessarily have, and what features are unnecessary.
+Now, the client is busy with testing proof of concept to gather their potential users’ feedback, and define what mandatory functionality the MVP they’re going to prepare soon will need to necessarily have, and what features are unnecessary.

 On a final note

-All in all, the set of low-code development tools we’ve used during this project for real estate has coped with all the necessary tasks.
+All in all, the set of low-code development tools we used during this project was sufficient to deal with all the development tasks.
 Equipped with the expertise in low-code / no-code development, we’re 100% sure that such tools can be used in any business area to make the entire development process much less resource- and time-consuming.
-The low-code approach has proved to work during this PoC project, and we’re going to use these and similar no-code tools to develop the final product for our client.
+The low-code approach proved its worth during this PoC project, and we’re going to use these and similar no-code tools to develop the final product for our client.

 Thanks to the PoC stage, the client has been able to conclude that the product they were initially going to build is not exactly what their users need.

-Not only PoC itself but the low-code development put into the proof of concept process has turned out to be a great way allowing businesses to save their time that is especially valuable now in 2020, with all the economic changes resulting from the pandemic it brings.
+Not only PoC itself but the low-code development put into the proof of concept process has turned out to be a great way allowing businesses to save their time.
+It is especially vital in 2020, with all the economic changes the pandemic has brought.

-If you’re interested in conducting a PoC to test your hypothesis before hitting the market, feel free to reach out to us.
-We’re willing to consult you on PoC-specific questions, or perform the entire process for you on our own.
+If you’re interested in conducting a PoC to test your hypothesis before entering the market, feel free to reach out to us.
+We can consult you on PoC-specific questions, or perform the entire process.